 Location: Underway to Jamaica

-We are on passage to go to Jamaica.
+We are on the passage to go to Jamaica.
 The sailing is long but fun.
-It’s hard to be on watch for four hours and off for eight, but as the days go by we get used to it.
-By now it’s getting easier to get up at midnight or four am to stand watch.
+It’s hard to be on watch for four hours and off for eight, but as the days go by, we get used to it.
+By now, it’s getting easier to get up at midnight, or four am to stand watch.
 We’ve had good weather for sailing and have even got five of our six sails up.
-We haven’t had to use the engine much, and have been going around 8 or more knots this whole time.
-The boat is moving a lot which sometimes makes it hard to sleep and even harder to chef, but the food was great today as usual and the chefs did a great job.
-We did a man over board drill to save an imaginary body, lucky the man was saved.
-Our Captain Ben said that our response time was good, but of course it can always be better.
+We haven’t had to use the engine much, and have been going around eight or more knots this whole time.
+The boat is moving a lot, which sometimes makes it hard to sleep and even harder for the chef, but the food was great today as usual, and the chefs did a great job.
+We did a man overboard drill to save an imaginary body, lucky the man was saved.
+Our Captain Ben said that our response time was good, but of course, it can always be better.
 We had a fire drill after that, but that was an accident — the chefs set off the fire alarm while cooking dinner.
-We still mustered and did the drill anyway, because whenever the fire alarm goes off we have to treat it like it’s real.
-Now I’m getting ready to do another watch and sing sea shanties with Elliott, Zack and Drew who made up words to a popular sea shanty to be all about our night out in Bonaire.
+We still mustered and did the drill anyway because whenever the fire alarm goes off, we have to treat it like it’s real.
+Now I’m getting ready to do another watch and sing sea shanties with Elliott, Zack, and Drew, who made-up words to a popular sea shanty to be all about our night out in Bonaire.